 Creating autonomous robots that can learn to assist humans in situations of daily life is a fascinating challenge for machine learning.
 While this aim has been a long-standing vision of artificial intelligence and the cognitive sciences, we have yet to achieve the first step of creating robots that can learn to accomplish many different tasks triggered by environmental context or higher-level instruction.
 The goal of our robot learning laboratory is the investigation of the ingredients for such a general approach to motor skill learning, to get closer towards human-like performance in robotics.
 We thus focus on the solution of basic problems in robotics while developing domain-appropriate machine-learning methods.
 Starting from theoretically well-founded approaches to representing the required control structures for task representation and execution, we replace the analytically derived modules by more flexible, learned ones.
+Our research builds on, extends and connects different disciplines, in particular the fields of Robotics and Control, Machine Learning, and Cognitive Science.

-A) Learning to Execute: An essential problem in robotics is the accurate execution of desired movements using only low-gain controls such that the robot will accomplish the desired task while not harming human beings in its environment.
+An essential problem in robotics is the accurate execution of desired movements using only low-gain control such that the robot will accomplish the desired task while not harming human beings in its environment.
 Following a trajectory with little feedback requires the accurate prediction of the needed torques, which cannot be achieved using classical methods for sufficiently complex robots.
 However, learning such models is hard as the joint-space can never be fully explored and the learning algorithm has to cope with a never-ending data stream in real time.
 We have developed learning methods both for accomplishing tasks represented in operational space as well as in joint-space.
 For more information on learning to execute see:

-B) Learning new Elementary Tasks: While learning to execute tasks is a component essential to a framework for motor skill learning, learning the actual task is of even higher importance as discussed in here.
+While learning to execute tasks is a component essential to a framework for motor skill learning, learning the actual task is of even higher importance as discussed in here.
 We focus on the learning of elementary tasks or movement primitives, which are parameterized task representations based on nonlinear differential equations with desired attractor properties.
 We mimic how children learn new motor tasks using imitation learning for initializing these movement primitives while employing reinforcement learning to subsequently improve the task performance.
 We have learned tasks such as Ball-in-a-Cup or bouncing a ball on a string using this approach.
 In hitting and batting tasks, movement templates with a learned global shape need to be adapted during the execution so that the racket reaches a target position and velocity that will return the ball over to the other side of the net or court.
 This requires a reformulation of motor primitives to hitting primitives.
 A key motor skill for manipulating the environment is grasping, which is why one of our research goals is adapting machine learning algorithms to make them applicable in the robot grasping task domain.
 For grasping or hitting, several alternative motor primitives might be available.

 Selected Related Research Topics: learning models for control, learning operational space control, reinforcement learning, learning motor primitives, learning complex tasks, learning to grasp, learning to play ping-pong, motor primitives for hitting, brain-robot interfaces